 While this machine has a wealth of features, it isn’t big or bulky.
 The machine weighs just 12.6 pounds and is 12.1” x 5.9” x 15.3.”

 Some machines have issues with tension, but this is a common problem with mass-produced sewing machines.
 The XM2701 is backed by a warranty, so if something is truly defective with the machine, Brother should fix it or replace your machine.

-The XM2701 is a great option if you want a more advanced mini sewing machine with more options.
-It offers a great stitch selection as well as other features that you’d normally only find on more expensive, full-size sewing machines.
+The XM2701 is a great option if you want a more advanced small sewing machine with more options.
+It offers a great stitch selection as well as other features like a free arm that you’d normally only find on more expensive, full-size sewing machines.